-There are better things you can do to reduce your risk of heart disease as well as cancer, such as not smoking, healthy eating, being physically active and maintaining a healthy body weight.
+There are better things you can do to reduce your risk of heart disease as well as cancer, such as not smoking, healthy eating, being physically active and avoiding excess weight gain.
 It is important to look at the risks and benefits of drinking alcohol for you personally.

 Smoking and alcohol

 It has been known for a long time that smoking is harmful to health.
 The combined effects of smoking and alcohol greatly increase the risk of cancer (more so than from either of these factors alone).
 Up to 75% of cancers of the upper airway and digestive tract can be related to alcohol plus smoking.